-US Median Household Income Up By 1.8 Percent Last Year
+U.S. Median Household Income Up By 1.8 Percent Last Year

 Things appear to be looking up for the American middle class.
 Data from the U.S. Census Bureau released on Wednesday showed that the income of the median household in the United States appear to have rebounded from the damage caused by the 2008 financial crisis.

-Figures from the “Income and Poverty in the United States: 2017” report showed that income in the United States have returned to the levels before the recession.
+Figures from the “Income and Poverty in the United States: 2017” report showed that income in the United States has returned to the levels before the recession.
 The median household income reached $61,372 last year, up by 1.8 percent from $60,309 in 2016.
 The New York Times described this as a significant milestone in the slow economic recovery of the nation.

 This is the third time in a row that median household income has gone up.
 Poverty rate has also dropped 2.5 percentage points since 2014.
-In 2017.
-The official poverty rate was 12.3 percent, down by 0.4 percentage points from 12.7 percent in 2016.
+In 2017, the official poverty rate was 12.3 percent, down by 0.4 percentage points from 12.7 percent in 2016.

 In a statement released by the White House Council of Economic Advisers on Wednesday, the Trump administration hailed the report as an indication of a strong economy.